-Recommended Prep: CJ M02, CJ M05, CJ M11, CIS M15, EL M08

-Class Hours: 1.5 lecture
+Recommended Prep: CJ M02, CJ M05, CJ M11, CIS M15, EL M08 Class Hours: 1.5 lecture

 Provides an overview of the legal aspects of computer forensic investigations and the criminal justice system, as it applies to investigating computer crimes.
 Reviews types of computer crimes; analyzes evolving search and seizure requirements and exceptions with emphasis on constitutional law, criminal law and procedural law as it applies to investigating computer crime; discusses anticipating defenses to computer crime and how to effectively communicate findings in reports and in a courtroom.
-(Same course as CJ M60A.)
+May be taken a total of two (2) times for credit.
 Applies to Associate Degree.
 Transfer credit: CSU